benweitzman/BinarySpacePartition/README.md

 BinarySpacePartition
 ====================

-#### This is an extended fork supporting many new actions:
+#### This is an extended fork with improved behaviour and new actions:

-* horizontal and vertical flipping
-* two ways to balance the tree
+* two ways to balance the tree (retile and readjust ratio)
-* dynamically adjustible gaps between windows (eye candy)
-* tree transformations also reorder windows, which is more intuitive
+* tree transformations like swap and rotate also affect windows, which is more intuitive
 * **support for mouse resizing** (with BorderResize or MouseResize)
+* **FocusParent** message to select a group of windows for an action instead of a single one for better control (sometimes without this swap or rotate just are not possible)

 ====================